marb61a/Course-Notes/Testing/Tools/Testcafe_Notes.md

     - These can be created blank and the cli can be change to point to the correct file like such
       - ./node_modules/.bin/cucumber-js --tags '@e2e' --format json:test/report/cucumber_report.json

-Reports
+<br /><br /><br />

+<h1><p align=center>Reports</h1><br /><br />
 TestCafe Reports
+  -
   - Reporters are plugins used to output test run reports in a certain format
   - Reporter plugins are npm packages
   - TestCafe ships with multiple Reporters
     - spec (default), xUnit, JSON, List, HTML, Allure Report
   - To install the TestCafe HTML reporter
     - npm install testcafe-reporter-html
   - After installation the reporter can be ran from the cli
     - npx testcafe firefox .\tests\RegistrationSteps.js --reporter html
     - This will send HTML to the console by default
   - In order to generate a HTML file there is an additional command needed
     - npx testcafe firefox .\tests\RegistrationSteps.js --reporter html:report.html
   - Open command does not exist on Windows platform
     - start can be used instead
     - To start the report file use start report.html
     - This will open the file in the default browser

 Allure Reports
   - To install the Allure reports package